-The Best Barbecue in Charleston
+The Best BBQ Joints in Charleston Right Now

 The goal at Swig & Swine is to marry delicious, smoky BBQ with cold craft beer, a favorite combination for those of us south of the Mason-Dixon.
 The menu is full of meats that are slow-smoked in a custom-built smoker, which you can see working hard whenever you pass by.
 Can’t decide between all the delicious options on the menu?
 Get the family platter, served with seven different types of meat, plus your choice of three excellent sides (I recommend the baked beans, mac and cheese, and pickled veggies).

-Part of the Dukes' family of BBQ joints that span the state, this ‘cue spot requires a totally empty stomach to take advantage of the buffet lin-up.
+Part of the Dukes' family of BBQ joints that span the state, this ‘cue spot requires a totally empty stomach to take advantage of the buffet line-up.
 If nothing else, you should come here for mac and cheese alone.
 It’s creamy and delicious, and almost manages to overshadow the slightly smoky pork.

 If ribs are more your thing, then head to Home Team BBQ.
 The ribs have been dubbed the “most life-changing ribs” you’ll ever eat.
 Prepare to leave the restaurant with a whole new outlook on life.
 They’re dry-rubbed and slow-smoked, so each bite is packed with flavor.

 Bessinger’s is like two restaurants in one.
 First, you’ve got the buffet side, which is only open Friday, Saturday, and Sunday, and is loaded with BBQ and other Southern favorites.
 Then, you’ve got the basic order-at-the-counter sandwich shop, where you can get specialties like the Big Joe (chopped BBQ pork sandwich), served with signature steak fries and a giant onion ring (which is really more of an onion donut, on account of how sweet it is.
 Which is perfectly fine with us.)